vanus-labs/docs/user-manual/how-to/produce-events/using-sdk.md

 1. **Create CloudEvents Client**.
 2. **Specify endpoint**.
 The endpoint is the unified port exposed by Vanus.
 It defaults to 127.0.0.1:30001.
 At the same time, the target eventbus needs to be specified.
 3. **Create an Event conforming to CloudEvents format**.
 And specify information such as id, source, type, and data.
-4. **Call the send interface to send messages**.
-The synchronization sending wait result finally returns to SendResult, and judges whether the sending is successful.
+4. **Call the Send interface to send messages**.
+The synchronization sending wait result finally returns to SendResult, and judges whether it was sent successful.

 The following is an example code:
 ```golang